Thomas Vose Daily: Early life

-Thomas Daily was born in Belmont, Massachusetts to John F. and Mary McBride (née Vose) Daily, on September 23, 1927.
+Thomas Daily was born in Belmont, Massachusetts, to John F. and Mary McBride (née Vose) Daily, on September 23, 1927.
 He attended at Boston College and later St. John's Seminary in Boston, Massachusetts.

 Priesthood

-Daily was ordained a priest of the Archdiocese of Boston on January 10, 1952, by Cardinal Richard Cushing at Boston's Cathedral of the Holy Cross.
-Following ordination, he was assigned as curate for St. Ann's Parish in Quincy, Massachusetts.
+Daily was ordained a priest of the Archdiocese of Boston on January 10, 1952, by Cardinal Richard Cushing at the Cathedral of the Holy Cross in Boston.
+Following his ordination, the archdiocese assigned Daily as curate for St. Ann's Parish in Quincy, Massachusetts.
 He remained in that post through the rest of that decade.
-In 1960, Daily joined the Missionary Society of St. James the Apostle and moved to the Limatambo area of Cusco, Peru.
+In 1960, Daily joined the Missionary Society of St. James the Apostle, which assigned him to the Limatambo area of Cusco, Peru.
 He spent five years as a missionary in Peru.

-After returning to Boston, Daily was assigned again to St. Ann's, where he served as assistant pastor until 1971.
-He was appointed to the position of secretary to Cardinal Humberto Medeiros and later vicar for temporalities.
+After returning to Boston, Daily was assigned again to St. Ann's Parish, where he served as assistant pastor until 1971.
+Cardinal Humberto Medeiros named Daily as his personal secretary and later as vicar for temporalities.

 Auxiliary Bishop of Boston

-On December 28, 1974, Pope Paul VI appointed Daily as an auxiliary bishop of the Archdiocese of Boston.
-He was consecrated on February 11, 1975 by Cardinal Medeiros.
-In 1976, Daily was appointed vicar general of the archdiocese.
+On December 28, 1974, Pope Paul VI appointed Daily as an auxiliary bishop of Boston.
+He was consecrated at the Cathedral of the Holy Cross on February 11, 1975, by Medeiros.
+In 1976, Medeiros appointed Daily as vicar general of the archdiocese.
 Because of his fluency in Spanish, he was given special duties regarding the Spanish-speaking members of the archdiocese.